jessfraz/blog/content/post/building-container-images-securely-on-kubernetes.md

 +++
-date = "2017-12-03T11:25:24-04:00"
+date = "2018-03-20T11:25:24-04:00"
-title = "Building Container Images Securely in Kubernetes" author = "Jessica Frazelle" description = "A post covering how to build container images securely in Kubernetes and why this was even a hard problem in the first place." draft = true
+title = "Building Container Images Securely on Kubernetes" author = "Jessica Frazelle" description = "A post covering how to build container images securely on Kubernetes and why this was even a hard problem in the first place." draft = true
 +++